mrakgr/Trading-Journal/journal_2025.md

 At any rate, I'd definitely be paying for this if I wasn't occupied with other things.
 I am convinced of the value of what SMB offers.

 But much like I ignored the offer from the workshop, so will I ignore this.
 I'll just let the ad vids run in the background in the future in order to get this discount.

+2:15pm.
+Let me chill.

+I've had no troubles falling asleep for the past few weeks, but my mornings have been heavy.
+Let me just chill and maybe I'll resume from where I left off in the morning.

+3:30pm.
+Updated the readme and implemented all the new features of Spiral I had planned for the day.

+Right now I am trying to focus enumerative CFR and not having any traction.
+I guess I'll just do my daily exercises since I forgot to do them and take a nap.
+I need to recharge my motivation.